 When you use ophthalmic loteprednol, be careful not to let the tip of the bottle or tube touch your eyes, fingers, face, or any surface.
 If the tip does touch another surface, bacteria may get into the medication.
 Using eye medication that is contaminated with bacteria may cause serious damage to the eye or loss of vision.
 If you think your eye drops/gel/ointment has become contaminated, call your doctor or pharmacist.

 To use the eye drops or gel follow these steps:

 - Wash your hands thoroughly with soap and water.

-- If using the eye drops, shake the bottle well for 1 to 2 seconds.
+- If using the eye drops, shake the bottle well for at least 3 seconds.
 If using the gel, turn the closed bottle upside down and shake once.